Overview

 Takeaways

-I redesigned the official logo and visual identity for Columbia University Pops Orchestra, a 100+ member student ensemble that has been the heart of Columbia's pop culture music scene since 2014.
+I redesigned the official logo and visual identity for Columbia University Pops Orchestra, a 100+ member student ensemble that has been the key pillar of Columbia’s music scene since 2014.
 The new identity replaces a decade-old borrowed icon with an original visual language rooted in universal musical symbols and Columbia blue, which members now proudly wear on merchandise and represent at official university events.

 Role: